Characterization of Null Geodesics on Kerr Spacetimes: The Kerr Spacetime

 The Kerr family of spacetimes describes axially symmetric, stationary and asymptotically flat black hole solutions to the vacuum Einstein field equations.
 We use Boyer-Lindquist (BL) coordinates ($t, r,\phi,\theta$), which have the property that the metric components are independent of $\phi$ and $t$.
 The metric has the form:

 where

 The zeros of $\Delta(r)$ are given by:

 and correspond to the location of the event horizon at $r=r_+$ and of the Cauchy horizon at $r=r_-$.
-In the present work we are only interested in the exterior region hence $r\in(r_+,\infty)$.
+In the present work we are only interested in the exterior region, hence $r\in(r_+,\infty)$.
 For our considerations it is useful to introduce an orthonormal tetrad.
 A convenient choice is:

 This frame is a natural choice as the principal null directions can be written in the simple form $e_0 \pm e_1$.
-These generate a congruences of radially outgoing and ingoing null geodesics.
+These generate congruences of radially outgoing and ingoing null geodesics.
 We will come back to this fact in section \ref{sec:radialgeod}.
-For the further considerations we will use $e_0$ as the local time direction.
-Furthermore we define the local rotation frequency of the black hole to be:
+In further considerations we will use $e_0$ as the local time direction.
+Furthermore, we define the local rotation frequency of the black hole as

-which has the rotation frequency of the horizon as a limit for $r \searrow r_+$:
+whose limit for $r \searrow r_+$ is called the rotation frequency of the horizon:

-The name choice for $\omega (r)$ is motivated by noting that a particle at rest in the local inertial frame given by the tetrad (\ref{eq:tetrad}) will move in the $\phi$ direction in Boyer-Lindquist coordinates with $\frac{d\phi}{dt}=\omega(r)$ with respect to an observer at rest in this frame at infinity.
+The nameing for $\omega (r)$ is motivated by noting that a particle at rest in the local inertial frame given by the tetrad (\ref{eq:tetrad}) will move in the $\phi$ direction in Boyer-Lindquist coordinates with $\frac{d\phi}{dt}=\omega(r)$ with respect to an observer at rest in this frame at infinity.